dadish/hookz/Readme.md

 ProcessWire Hooks + Backbone.Events = hookz

 What this have to do with the [Backbone.Events][bb-events], you might ask.
-Well I believe that the code for best hooking system I know should be written by one of the best JavaScript coders out there.
-That's why I used the code for Backbone.Events and tweaked it to behave like ProcessWire's Hooks API.
+Well, I believe that the code for best hooking system I know should be written by one of the best JavaScript coders I am aware of.
+So I took the code for Backbone.Events and tweaked it to behave like ProcessWire's Hooks API.
 I even took all the tests for Backbone.Events for testing this very module.
 And, of course, I added some more.

 ### Install
 Install with npm